Hogganfield: Hogganfield Loch

 The area in and around Hogganfied, including Riddrie, is historically called the "Sheeps Craig".
 Hogganfield gets its name from first year castrated rams (Hoggs/hoggets) that grazed there prior to being moved on to the slaughterhouse (c.17th/18th cent).
 The names of Craigend, Westercraigs and Eastercraigs can still be found in the area today within the local Housing areas.

 Hogganfield Loch is part of a series of kettle ponds in the area, caused by glacial slip dating from the last ice age.
-Other kettle ponds in the area include, Bishop's, Frankfield, Woodend and Lochend Lochs - the latter are part of Drumpellier country park.
+Other kettle ponds in the area include, Bishop's, Frankfield, Woodend and Lochend Lochs – the latter are part of Drumpellier country park.

 In 1923 a pre-refrigeration business was started at Hogganfield selling ice to the cafes, restaurants & eateries around Glasgow, until it became fashionable to use Scandinavian ice from Norway, thus ending Hogganfield Loch as a commercial enterprise.

-Hogganfield Loch is now part of a public park and bird sanctuary - the rare jack snipe as it travels from Siberia has been seen in the park.
+Hogganfield Loch is now part of a public park and bird sanctuary – the rare jack snipe as it travels from Siberia has been seen in the park.

 Hogganfield Loch attracts a few non-competitive fishermen.
 The park, together with an 18-hole golf course, is maintained by Glasgow City Council.

-An unknown natural gas seepage has affected the loch in the past, possibly caused by rotting vegetation or seepage from old coal mines hogganfield-loch gas.
+An unknown natural gas seepage has affected the loch in the past, possibly caused by rotting vegetation or seepage from old coal mines.